anfal11/anfal11/README.md

 ### Hi there 👋, I am Anfal
 ![](https://i.ibb.co.com/jzY4zhk/Navy-Blue-Geometric-Technology-Linked-In-Banner.png)

 - 👋 Hello World!
-I'm Anfal Ratul, a Junior DevOps Engineer at a multinational company in the UK, and I am ready to dive into the professional world of DevOps.
+I'm Anfal Bin Razzak Ratul, a DevOps Engineer at Nec Money Transfer Limited (Finnovate) and I am ready to dive into the professional world of DevOps.

-- 🚀 Actively Seeking Opportunities: Actively exploring job opportunities with a strong foundation in the MERN stack.
-Currently engaged in a Real Estate project, refining skills in MongoDB, Mongoose, Express.js, React.js, Next.js, Node.js, MySQL, PHP, Docker, Kubernetes, AWS, Prometheus-Grafana, Nginx, Jenkins, Maven, GitHub Actions and Terraform.
+- 🚀 Actively Seeking Opportunities: Actively exploring job opportunities with a strong foundation in DevOps.
+Currently engaged in Docker, Kubernetes, AWS, Prometheus-Grafana, Nginx, Jenkins, Maven, GitHub Actions and Terraform.

 - 🌟 Passion for Innovation: As graduation approaches, my goal is to leverage my expertise in web development to contribute to groundbreaking projects and collaborate with forward-thinking teams.

-- 🎓 MERN Stack Specialist: Proficient in the MERN stack, specializing in crafting immersive user experiences through clean and efficient JavaScript code.
+- 🎓 MERN Stack Specialist: Proficient in DevOps, specializing in crafting immersive user experiences through clean and efficient JavaScript code.

 - 🎓 DevOps Specialist: Expert in DevOps with a strong focus on enhancing user experiences through efficient JavaScript code and robust server management.
 Proficient in CI/CD pipelines, automation, and infrastructure as code, ensuring seamless development and deployment processes.